-Figure 2-14 shows the total number of container vessels in the world fleet from 1980 to 2014 by vessel classification, based on information obtained from a Maritime Strategies Inc. (MSI) vessel fleet forecast for West Coast ports conducted in 2015.
+Figure 2-14 shows the annual number of container vessels added to the world fleet from 1980 to 2021 by vessel classification, based on information obtained S&P Global SeaWeb.
 Finally, Figure 2-15 shows the progression of containerships calling the Port of Oakland from 1955 to present day.
 It should be noted that the 18,000 nominal TEU capacity ship CMA CGM Benjamin Franklin called the Port of Oakland on February 29, 2016 as part of a trial deployment of these ultra-large containerships to U.S. West Coast ports from Asia.
 Since then, many of these large capacity ships called on Oakland for spot charters in 2020.

+Figure 2-13.
+Total Number of New Container Vessels added to the World Fleet, by class, 1980-2021

 Figure 2-14.
-Total Number of Container Vessels in World Fleet, 1980-2014

-Figure 2-15.
-Containership Growth at Port of Oakland, 2000-2016
+Containership Growth at Port of Oakland, 2000-Present

 In 2011, the average vessel size per call at U.S. ports was 53,832 deadweight tons (DWT), up 6.3 percent from five years before.
 The average size of containerships increased by 13.3 percent in terms of TEU capacity (9.9 percent in terms of DWT) as carriers expanded the deployment of post-Panamax (5,000+ TEU) containerships in U.S. trades.
 These post-Panamax vessels generally require drafts of -43 ft.
 MLLW or greater, with the largest vessel classes requiring -53 ft.
 MLLW.
 Over the last five years, calls by containerships of 5,000 TEU or greater, which are largely Post-Panamax class and generally require drafts of -43 ft.
 MLLW or greater, increased by 78.2 percent.
-Additionally, the number of 5,000+ TEU containerships deployed in U.S. trades increased by 60.4 percent; these ships generally require drafts of - 48 ft.
+Additionally, the number of 5,000+ TEU containerships deployed in U.S. trades increased by 60.4 percent; these ships generally require drafts of -48 ft.
 MLLW or greater.

-Oakland Pilots records show that the average containership size in the Port of Oakland has grown by 20 percent through the previous 5 years, from 2014 through 2018, according to USACE's Waterborne Commerce Statistics Center data.
-As shown in Table 2-10 and Figure 2-16 below, the average ship for Oakland Harbor in 2014 was about 66,663 gross tons, and in 2018 the average ship had increased to 78,310 gross tons.
+Oakland Pilots records show that the average containership size in the Port of Oakland has grown by 20 percent through the previous 5 years, from 2014 through 2019, according to USACE's Waterborne Commerce Statistics Center data.
+As shown in Table 2-10 below, the average ship for Oakland Harbor in 2014 was about 66,663 gross tons, and in 2019 the average ship had increased to 83,544 gross tons.
 This represents a 3.5 percent compound annual growth rate.
 This rate of growth in the typical ship, if sustained, would indicate the average ship gross tonnage for base year 2030 to be 90,000-typically classified as a Generation II Post-Panamax containership.